Calculus of Fractions for Quasicategories: Introduction

 In addition, we assume that the reader is familiar with the basics of simplicial homotopy theory \cite{goerss-jardine} and the main ideas of quasicategory theory \cite{cisinski:higher-categories,joyal:theory-of-qcats,lurie:htt}.
 While we have included some background material on these in \cref{sec:quasicategories}, it is rather brief.
 We try to give precise references, notably to \cite{cisinski:higher-categories,joyal:qcat-kan,joyal:theory-of-qcats,lurie:htt} for all facts used in the paper, but we realize that this does not replace a comprehensive introduction.

 \textbf{Organization of the paper.} In the first three sections, we collect the necessary background on calculus of fractions (\cref{sec:classical-clf}), following \cite{gabriel-zisman}, quasicategories (\cref{sec:quasicategories}), and marked simplicial sets (\cref{sec:marked-sSet}).
 As indicated above, throughout the paper, we assume familiarity with foundational notions and results of simplicial homotopy theory, so this review is rather brief and intended mostly to establish the necessary notation.
 We then define calculus of fractions for quasicategories (\cref{sec:calculus-def}), compare it to the classical version (\cref{sec:clf-infty-vs-classical}), and provide a wide range of examples (\cref{sec:clf-examples}).
 We then move towards describing the localizations of marked quasicategories admitting a calculus of fractions.
 In \cref{sec:mEx-is-qcat}, we define the marked Ex-functor and show that it takes marked quasicategories satisfying calculus of fractions to quasicategories.
 Before showing that it computes the localization of an arbitrary marked quasicategory in \cref{sec:localization-general}, we first prove (\cref{sec:localization-at-equivs}) this result when the quasicategory is marked at equivalences.
 We then turn our attention to properties of the resulting localization.
 In \cref{sec:mapping-space}, we give a formula for the mapping spaces in the localization as a filtered colimit of those in the quasicategory itself; and in \cref{sec:limits}, we prove results about existence of finite (co)limits in the localization as well as preservation thereof by the localization functor.
-We then apply our results to construct the quasicategory of graphs and its `global sections' functor to spaces, which we conjecture to be an equivalence of quasicategories.
-We are not assuming prior familiarity with discrete homotopy theory, and hence we begin this part with an introduction to the field in \cref{sec:discrete-background}.
-In \cref{sec:discrete-fin-lims}, we show that the naive localization of the category of graphs (at homotopy equivalences) has all finite limits.
-This result along with those proven in previous sections allows us then to construct the quasicategory associated to discrete homotopy theory in \cref{sec:discrete-setting}.
-In the last three sections, we make heavy use of some constructions on and facts about cubical sets and cubical categories, not all of which we were able to find in the literature.
-For this reason, we have collected them in \cref{sec:cubical-sets,sec:cubical-categories}, respectively.

 \textbf{Acknowledgements.} This paper grew out of the third author's Ph.D.~thesis written in 2018 at Indiana University under the supervision of Mike Mandell.
 The three of us are deeply grateful to Mike for suggesting this research direction to us.
 We would also like to thank Andrew Blumberg and Mike Mandell for writing \cite{blumberg-mandell:string-topology}, which provided the initial motivation and an application of some of the results found in this paper.